SaikatNoman12/node_tut_code_step_by_step/README.md

 - Make HTML pages.
 - Remove extension form url. and show error page.
 - How to make HTML dynamic page.
+- What is middleware?
+How it is use?
+- Route level middleware.